breck7/scrollsdk/readme.md

 To make your language do really interesting things, you'll want to write some code to extend your language nodes in another language that you know.
 This jtree library lets you create new languages using just Tree Notation, Tree Notation + TypeScript, or Tree Notation + Javascript.

 Tree Notation and Tree Languages can be built with any language, however, not just TypeScript and Javascript.
-I also have a PyTree library and CTree library which let you create new languages using just Tree Notation + Python or Tree Notation + C++.
-Those libraries are behind this one due to time constraints, and I'm hoping someone else will create those implementations and/or implementations in other languages.
+We also have a PyTree library and CTree library which let you create new languages using just Tree Notation + Python or Tree Notation + C++.
+Those libraries are behind this one due to time constraints, and we're hoping someone else will create those implementations and/or implementations in other languages.

 Who this Library is For